Sarthak3003/JTP-TechnicalProject/README.md

 #### Before Starting

+- **Clone the repository:**

+First, we need to download the files for our website onto our computer.
+You just need to open command prompt and type in some commands.

+` git clone <repository_url> `

 The backend of the website which is built on Django Rest Framework will require a `.env` file.
 This file will contain the "SECRET_KEY" of Django Rest Framework as well as MongoDB connection string.
 You can either use an online mongodb cluster connection string or if you are usign docker, then you need to add ` mongodb://mongo_db:27017 ` to assign you mongodb connection string this value.
 A sample Django Secret Key value is provided in the `.env-example` file.
 You can uncomment the line below "Example Secret Key" in your `.env` file.